Biarity/Sieve/README.md

 {
     "Sieve": {
         "CaseSensitive": `boolean: should property names be case-sensitive?
-Defaults to false`, "DefaultPageSize": `number: optional number to fallback to when no page argument is given` }
+Defaults to false`, "DefaultPageSize": `number: optional number to fallback to when no page argument is given.
+Set <=0 to disable paging if no pageSize is specified (default).`, "ThrowExceptions": `boolean: should Sieve throw exceptions instead of silently failing?
+Defaults to false` }
 }
 ```

+## Handle Sieve's exceptions

+Sieve will silently fail unless `ThrowExceptions` in the configuration is set to true.
+2 kinds of custom exceptions can be thrown:

+* `SieveMethodNotFoundException` with a `MethodName`
+* `SieveIncompatibleMethodException` with a `MethodName`, an `ExpectedType` and an `ActualType`

+It is recommended that you write exception-handling middleware to globally handle Sieve's exceptions when using it with ASP.NET Core.

 ## Send a request